BarnesFoundation/Barnes-Focus/README.md

  - From rails console: `Translation.delete_all`
  - Run this rake task :
   - `bundle exec rake data:add_translations` OR `rake data:add_translations`
+ - Until we merge other newly added translations from V3 to this method, you can run/execute above commands (from Translations update) in the same sequence after `add_translations` command.

 ### How I can handle an update in translations table?
 Updates are very easy and can be done from Admin panel directly.
 For e.g., if a text of translation changes from 'A' to 'B', then you can directly go to edit that record inside Admin panel -> do the changes and save it.